KamilKasiak/Truck-Track/README.md

 - delete button shouldn't be so easy to tap w/o a prompt of confirmation

 To do:
-- Implement login including social media logins like google and facebook to make this app functionality and store individuals date for user.
-I have plan to use passport
+- Implement login with social media logins like google and facebook.
-- add update functionality to update End date if not provided on begining
 - some visual changes
+- add vehicle mileage to database and calculate daily trip length